0xffsec/handbook/content/notes/how-to-open-jar-files.md

 ---
+menu: JAR Files
-title: How to Open JAR files
+title: JAR File - What It Is & How to Open One
 bookToc: false
 ---

-# How to Open JAR Files
+# JAR File - What It Is & How to Open One

 A JAR (**J**ava **AR**chive) file is a package file format, based on the ZIP file format, used to aggregate many Java class files, metadata and resources (text, images, etc.) into one file for distribution.[^jar-spec]